Clermont Lounge: In popular culture

 Anita Rae Strange, known by her stage name Blondie, has been a dancer at the Clermont lounge since 1979.
 Blondie was the subject of the 2012 film AKA Blondie, directed by Jon Watts.

+Retired award-winning adult film actress Colleen Brennan began her adult-entertainment career in the late 1960s as a go-go or burlesque dancer at the Clermont Lounge.

 Season 2 Episode 7 of the Travel Channel show The Layover, filmed in Atlanta and first airing in January 2013, features Anthony Bourdain and Alton Brown visiting the Clermont Lounge.

-The Clermont has been featured on an episode of Insomniac with Dave Attell, airing in February of 2002.
+The Clermont has been featured on an episode of Insomniac with Dave Attell, airing in February 2002.

 Just a few months before his death of a heroin overdose, shock rocker GG Allin wrote the song "Hotel Clermont (My Whorehouse)", released as the B-side to his 1993 single "Look Into My Eyes and Hate Me", during a period spent living in Room 216 of the adjacent hotel.

-Bubba Sparxxx released the track 'Claremont Lounge' in 2006, which uses a different spelling but was likely in reference to the Clermont.
+Bubba Sparxxx released the track "Claremont Lounge" in 2006, which uses a different spelling but was likely in reference to the Clermont.